 The key components to the autonomous action mentioned above include these three key concepts: perception, decision, and actuation.

-For people, this is mostly our five senses.
+For people, perception is almost entirely performed by our five senses.
 Eyes, ears, skin, hair, and many other biological mechanisms are used to perceive the world.
 For a robot, perception means sensors.
-Laser scanners, stereo vision cameras (eyes), bump sensors (skin and hair), force-torque sensors (muscle strain), and even spectrometers (smell)are used as input devices for a robot.
-And with both people and robots alike, we can now think of other kinds of information inputs, like the endless supply of data from the internet; in fact one might think of the internet of things as an endless sea of sensors with very long wires reaching back to the robots that might use them.
+Laser scanners, stereo vision cameras (eyes), bump sensors (skin and hair), force-torque sensors (muscle strain), and even spectrometers (smell)are used as input devices for a robot to help it “see” and perceive its environment.
+And with both people and robots alike, we can now think of other kinds of information inputs, like the endless supply of data from the internet; in fact, one might think of the Internet of Things as an endless sea of sensors with very long wires reaching back to the robots that might use them.

 People have actuators called muscles.
-They take all kinds of shapes and perform all kinds of functions, from grabbing a cup of coffee to beating our hearts and pumping blood.
+They come in all kinds of shapes and perform all kinds of functions, from grabbing a cup of coffee to beating our hearts and pumping blood.
 Robots can have all kinds of actuators too, and a motor of some kind is usually at the heart of the actuator.
 Whether it’s a wheel, linear actuator, or hydraulic ram, there’s always a motor converting energy into movement.
-The endless permutations of actuators provide a lifetime of joy and fascination for the people who create and work with them.

-If you have a project or idea that requires a more thorough understanding of autonomous robotics, contact us today.
-We would love to learn more about your project and discuss the solutions available from Stanley.
+If you would like to learn more about autonomous robots or their endless possible applications, contact us today.
+We would love to hear about your work and discuss the solutions available from Waypoint.

 Or if you are ready to get started, we offer a free guide to help get you going: 13 Questions to Ask Before Purchasing a Robotics Platform >>